 When a dispute relating to the contract arises, the parties are required to make every effort to settle this dispute amicably.
 To this end, as an obligatory first step, Article 40.2 of the General Conditions requires one of the parties to notify the other party in writing of the dispute, stating its position and any solution it envisages, and requesting an amicable settlement.
+A prior information letter issued in the view of a recovery order can also take the place of a formal request for amicable settlement, if so indicate in the letter itself.
 The other party is to respond to that request within 30 days with its position on the dispute.
 The general principle is that disputes are discussed by the parties and, whenever possible, resolved in an amicable way.
 The way of pursuing an amicable settlement may vary according to the internal administrative procedures of the Contracting Authority concerned, but it is usually of an informal nature.
 Nevertheless in order to ensure a certain efficiency and transparency, Article 40.2 of the General Conditions sets clear time limits to the attempt for amicable settlement.
 These time limits guarantee that a party cannot indefinitely prolong the amicable settlement negotiations in an attempt to gain time and without any genuine intention to come to a settlement.
 As such, the maximum time period for reaching an amicable settlement is fixed at 120 days, unless both parties agree otherwise.
 The amicable settlement procedure can be considered to have failed earlier if the other party did not agree to the request for an amicable settlement or if it did not respond to that request within 30 days.